fourpastmidnight/mars-rover/README.md

 ## Introduction

-This is a simple application that allows you to retrieve URLs for photos taken by NASA's Mars rover Curiosity so that they can be downloaded.
+This is a simple application that allows you to download photos taken by NASA's Mars rover Curiosity.
 Currently, it's a mimimal console application.

 ## Prerequisites